XPX-MMC/typescript-intro/Compiler-Variables.md

 - name: Joe
 - age: 40

-Create a function called `averageAge()` that accepts a strongly typed array of people.
+Update `ex5()` to call a function named `averageAge()` that accepts a strongly typed array of people.
 This function returns the average age of all the people.

 Output:
 ```